SwarritSrivastava/omenctl/README.md

 4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a Pull Request

+## Disclaimer

+The Developer is not responsible for any hardware damage on using this.
 ## License

 This project is licensed under the **GPL-3.0 License** — see the [LICENSE](LICENSE) file for details.